Philosophy 482/Psychology 382

 Disabilities: I am happy to accommodate any students with disabilities.
 It is the student's responsibility to inform me of their disability and need for accommodation.
 The office of Disabled Student Services (5-5061) serves as an information source and evaluates students’ needs.
 DSS often proctors tests for students with disabilities.

-Goals: I have four basic goals for this course: (1) Students learn to read and evaluate scholarly journal articles from the some of the core disciplines of Cognitive Science; Philosophy, Psychology, and Computer Science.
+Goals: I have four basic goals for this course: (1) Students learn to read and evaluate scholarly journal articles from the some of the core disciplines of Cognitive Science; Computer Science, Linguistics, Neuroscience, Philosophy, and Psychology.
 (2) Students gain significant insight into many of the research areas, theories, and methodologies found in Cognitive Science and its constituent academic disciplines.
 (3) Students gain an sense of the potential impact of research in Cognitive Science upon their lives, conceptions of self, and societies.
-(4) Students improve their writing abilities.
+(4) Students improve their writing abilities, particularly with respect to their ability to write concise, highly organized, and self-contained expositions of theories and empirical findings.

 Need some help with your writing?
 Try the Style and Writing Tips page.